Hong Kong Sees No New Local COVID-19 Cases For 2 Straight Days - UrduPoint

 Hong Kong Sees No New Local COVID-19 Cases For 2 Straight Days

-Hong Kong reported no new local infections of COVID-19 for the second straight day on Wednesday but control measures will be extended again due to a new risk posed by a mutant strain

-HONG KONG (UrduPoint / Pakistan Point News - 9th Jun, 2021 ) --:Hong Kong reported no new local infections of COVID-19 for the second straight day on Wednesday but control measures will be extended again due to a new risk posed by a mutant strain.
+H.KONG, Jun 9 (UrduPoint / Pakistan Point News - 9th Jun, 2021 ) :Hong Kong reported no new local infections of COVID-19 for the second straight day on Wednesday but control measures will be extended again due to a new risk posed by a mutant strain.

 Hong Kong's Center for Health Protection said there were four new imported cases on Wednesday, taking the tally in the financial hub to 11,872.